Gray's Pottery Advertisements

 Pottery and Glass 1952-1954

-From 1952 the Clipper backstamp is not included and a note is added: ‘Strawberry finish in silver or bronze lustre’
+From 1952 the Clipper backstamp is not included and a note is added: ‘Strawberry finish in silver or bronze lustre’.
+The pattern is likely to be the lustre design A8261.

 1952-1954